Andrei-Bursuc/Database-Project/Clinical and Health Ophthalmology Databases.md

 In order to simulate various scenarios that might happen in real life I created the following queries that would cover multiple potential real-life situations:

-**Inserati aici toate instructiunile de SELECT pe care le-ati scris folosind filtrarile necesare astfel incat sa extrageti doar datele de care aveti nevoie**
-**Incercati sa acoperiti urmatoarele:**<br>
-**- where**<br /> Display all the data of doctors employed starting from the year 2015." <br />
+**where**<br /> Display all the data of doctors employed starting from the year 2015." <br />
  select * from medici where year(data_angajare) >= 2015;<br />

 Display the name and description of medications that have a price between 30 and 60 lei."<br />
  select denumire, descriere from medicamente where pret between 30 and 60;

-**- AND**<br> Select all doctors who have the same specialization as Dr. Apăvăloaie Cornel, except for him. select * from medici where specializare = (select specializare from medici where nume = 'Apavaloaie' and prenume = 'Cornel') and nume!='Apavaloaie' and prenume != 'Cornel';
+**- AND**<br> Display all patients over the age of 30 who are female.<br />
+<br />select *from pacienti where varsta >25 and sex = 'feminin';

-**- OR**<br>Display all patients who were born before 1990 or after 2000
+**- OR**<br>Display all patients who were born before 1990 or after 2000<br>
- select * from pacienti where year(data_nasterii) <= 1990 OR year(data_nasterii) >= 2000;
+ <br>select * from pacienti where year(data_nasterii) <= 1990 OR year(data_nasterii) >= 2000;

-**- like**<br> Display the last name, first name, and date of birth for patients whose first name starts with the letter A.
+**- like**<br> Display the last name, first name, and date of birth for patients whose first name starts with the letter A.<br>
 <br> select nume, prenume, data_nasterii from pacienti where upper(prenume) like 'A%';

+**- inner join**<br>  Display the name of the intervention, the name of the patient, and the name of the doctor who performed the intervention for each procedure in the clinic<br>
-**- inner join**<br>  Sa se afiseze pentru fiecare interventie din clinica numele interventiei, numele pacientului si numele medicului care a efectuat interventia select intrv.procedura, pac.nume as nume_pacient, pac.prenume as prenume_pacient, med.nume as nume_medic, med.prenume as prenume_medic from interventii intrv inner join pacienti pac on intrv.id_pacient =  pac.id_pacient inner join medici med on intrv.id_medic =  med.id_medic;
+<br>select intrv.procedura, pac.nume as nume_pacient, pac.prenume as prenume_pacient, med.nume as nume_medic, med.prenume as prenume_medic from interventii intrv
+inner join pacienti pac on intrv.id_pacient =  pac.id_pacient
+inner join medici med on intrv.id_medic =  med.id_medic;

+--Display the prescribed medication names and the issue date for each prescription <br>
--- Sa se afiseze pentru fiecare reteta, numele medicamentelor prescrise si data eliberarii select ret.id_reteta, ret.data_eliberare, med.denumire from registru_retete reg inner join retete ret on ret.id_reteta = reg.id_reteta inner join medicamente med on med.id_medicament = reg.id_medicament;
+<br>select ret.id_reteta, ret.data_eliberare, med.denumire from registru_retete reg
+inner join retete ret on ret.id_reteta = reg.id_reteta
+inner join medicamente med on med.id_medicament = reg.id_medicament;

+**- left join**<br>   Display the names of the patients and the name of the intervention they underwent, if applicable, for both patients who have undergone interventions and those who have not<br>
-**- left join**<br>   Sa se afiseze numele pacientilor si numele interventiei suferite daca e cazul, atat pentru pacientii care au suferit sau nu interventii select pac.nume, pac.prenume, intrv.procedura from pacienti pac left join interventii intrv on intrv.id_pacient = pac.id_pacient;
+<br>select pac.nume, pac.prenume, intrv.procedura from pacienti pac left join interventii intrv on intrv.id_pacient = pac.id_pacient;

+**- OPTIONAL: right join**<br>   Display the names of the doctors and the names of the interventions they performed, if applicable, for both doctors who have performed interventions and those who have not<br>
-**- OPTIONAL: right join**<br>   Sa se afiseze numele medicilor si numele interventiei executate daca e cazul, atat pentru medicii care au executat sau nu interventii select med.nume, med.prenume, intrv.procedura from interventii intrv right join medici med on med.id_medic = intrv.id_medic;
+<br>select med.nume, med.prenume, intrv.procedura from interventii intrv right join medici med on med.id_medic = intrv.id_medic;

+**- OPTIONAL: cross join**<br>  Display all possible types of interventions that can be performed by each doctor<br>
-**- OPTIONAL: cross join**<br>  Sa se afiseze toate posibilitatile pentru tipurile de interventii care pot fi sustinute de fiecare medic select med.nume, med.prenume, intrv.procedura from medici med cross join interventii intrv;
+<br>select med.nume, med.prenume, intrv.procedura from medici med cross join interventii intrv;

 **- functii agregate**<br>
+**- group by**<br>  Display the number of doctors in each specialization if it exceeds one doctor per specialization<br>
-**- group by**<br>  Sa se afiseze numarul de medici din fiecare specializare in cazul in care acesta depaseste un medic pe specializare select specializare, count(id_medic) from medici group by specializare having count(id_medic) > 1;
+<br>select specializare, count(id_medic) from medici group by specializare having count(id_medic) > 1;

-**- OPTIONAL DAR RECOMANDAT: Subqueries - nu au fost in scopul cursului.
-Puteti sa consultati tutorialul [asta](https://www.techonthenet.com/mysql/subqueries.php) si daca nu intelegeti ceva contactati fie trainerul, fie coordonatorul de grupa**<br>
+**- OPTIONAL : Subqueries** -<br>
+Select all doctors who have the same specialization as Dr. Apăvăloaie Cornel, except for him.<br>
+<br>select * from medici where specializare = (select specializare from medici where nume = 'Apavaloaie' and prenume = 'Cornel') and nume!='Apavaloaie' and prenume != 'Cornel';

 </ol>

 <li>Conclusions</li>

-**Inserati aici o concluzie cu privire la ceea ce ati lucrat, gen lucrurile pe care le-ati invatat, lessons learned, un rezumat asupra a ceea ce ati facut si orice alta informatie care vi se pare relevanta pentru o concluzie finala asupra a ceea ce ati lucrat**
+Creating and managing a database for an ophthalmology clinic provides valuable insights and lessons that can improve future projects.Detailed requirements gathering is crucial.
+Involve stakeholders (doctors, nurses, administrative staff) early to understand their needs and expectations.
+Anticipate future growth in data volume and user numbers.
+Design the database schema to accommodate additional features or increased data without major overhauls.
+Using databases provides structured, efficient, and secure data management solutions that support business operations and decision-making.
+They offer scalability, reliability, and the capability to handle complex data relationships, making them a fundamental component in modern information systems.
 </ol>